tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 <blockquote class="book-excerpt">

-One of these fellows had crawled out from under the porch of the house at 29 Neibolt Street one day and had offered to give Eddie a blowjob for a quarter.
+<mark></mark>One of these fellows had crawled out from under the porch of the house at 29 Neibolt Street one day and had offered to give Eddie a blowjob for a quarter.
 Eddie had backed away, his skin like ice, his mouth as dry as lint balls.
 One of the hobo's nostrils had been eaten away.
 You could look right into the red, scabby channel.

 "I-I don't have a quarter" Eddie said, backing toward his bike.